-As luck would have it, when the story’s title appears on-screen, Sue is momentarily distracted by Tegan, our cat (who really is a mouth on legs).
+As luck would have it, when this story’s title appeared on-screen, Sue was momentarily distracted by our cat, Tegan (who really is a mouth on legs).

 Sue: Sorry, I missed that.
 What’s this one called?

 Sue: This is odd.
 It’s as if they’re still hanging around the fringes of the last episode and they can’t find a way out.
 I suppose they’re getting their money’s worth out of Gatwick Airport, but the Doctor must be knackered after his last adventure.
 He isn’t Jack Bauer, you know.